 Dr Johan De Walsche is engineer-architect and associate professor in Architecture at the Faculty of Design Sciences of the University of Antwerp.
-He is vice-spokesperson of the research group Henry van de Velde.
-Johan De Walsche has a strong research interest in architectural education – where he focusses on architectural design as a form of inquisitive practice, thus connecting the field of design studies with educational philosophy – and architectural research methodology – where he aims at connecting academia and practice as distinct, but interrelated sites of knowledge production.
-Next to this, he runs the research studio ISTT (International Studies, Territories in Transition), adopting a design-driven, actor-oriented approach for understanding and impacting spatial transformations, particularly in building cultures in non-Western environments (Suriname and Brazil).
+He is head of the architecture programme, vice-chair of the faculty education board and member of the Henry van de Velde research group.
+Johan De Walsche has a strong research interest in architectural education, where he focuses on architectural design as a form of inquisitive practice, thus connecting the field of design studies with architectural research methodology and educational philosophy.
+He pleads for a better understanding of academia and practice as distinct, but interrelated sites of knowledge production, and strives towards a more intrinsic entanglement of both.
+Next to this, he runs the research studio ISTT (Interdisciplinary Studio for Territories in Transition), adopting a socially engaged design-driven, actor-oriented urban living lab approach for understanding and impacting spatial transformations, particularly in building cultures in non-Western environments (Suriname and Brazil).
 Johan is a council member of EAAE (European Association of Architectural Education), and founding member and coordinator of the EAAE Education Academy.
 He is also founding member of ARENA, an international network for architectural research, where he is coordinating a series of research seminars on architectural design research (DR_SoM, Design Research, Series on Methods).
-He is involved as an expert in several committees about design research and artistic research, and about the validation of non-written research outcome in Flanders.
-Johan De Walsche has been scientific committee member, session chair and keynote speaker at several conferences, research seminars and workshops on architectural education, and architectural (design) research and he has been external examiner, visiting critic and workshop leader at several institutions.
+He is regularly invited as an expert in committees about design research and artistic research.
+Johan De Walsche has been scientific committee member, session chair and keynote speaker at several conferences, research seminars and workshops on architectural education, and design research and has been external examiner and visiting critic at several institutions.

 Dr Mia Roth-Čerina is an architect and associate professor at the Department of Architectural Design at the Faculty of Architecture, University of Zagreb, as well as a Council member of the European Association for Architectural Education since 2018.
 She has taught architectural design since 2001, lead extracurricular workshops exploring new modalities in higher architectural education, served as a member of national and international professional, public and faculty bodies, engaged as guest critic and jury member, written and exhibited on both her work and research interests which focus around architecture for education, architectural education and common space.
 Her practice is lead in partnership with Tonci Cerina, with whom she has won numerous architectural competitions and awards.
 She presided over the Faculty’s publishing committee from 2012-2016, is a member of the Education Committee of the Croatian Chamber of Architects since 2010 and has been the Croatian delegate of the UIA Architecture and Children working group 2010-2017.
 She has mentored numerous master theses and is a member of the Faculty’s doctoral committee.
 Since 2016 she has been serving as Vice-dean in charge of international relations and art at her Faculty, during which time she has extensively worked on involving the school in the pinnacle of relevant architectural education discussions.